Sander-Brilman/php-website-template/readme.md

 #### To setup the template read *[Setup guide](https://github.com/Sander-Brilman/php-website-template#setup-guide)* (Its really easy)
 <br>

-This is a php backend website template that redirects all requests to `index.php` allowing for custom url's and 404 pages.
+This is a php backend website template with a redirect engine allowing for custom url's and 404 pages.
+Sounds complicated?
+Don't worry!
+Its actually very easy to use :).

+- Custom urls & 404 pages by the redirect engine
 - Easy way to create new pages and load custom css and js files on them.
 - Has SEO functionalities build into it
 - A clean (and safe) way of dealing with forms and redirects
 - Always include header and footer on a every page
+- Keeping files & pages organized